 These handling steps all introduce the potential for damage to the bag.
 As system integrity is critical for any bioprocess, it is common to conduct pressure decay tests at the point of use.
 However, conventional pressure testing methods pose additional challenges:

 - Conventional pressure decay testing is not sensitive enough to detect small leaks.

 - Helium integrity testing is highly time-consuming and introduces an unnecessary gas into the cleanroom environment.

 Solution: One device to control pressure and monitor mass flow

 Fast and accurate leak testing can require a rather complex setup.
-When the device under test, in this case the SUB, is subjected to a constant pressure within a closed system, any resulting flow is a direct measure of the leak rate.
+When the device is under test, in this case, the SUB is subjected to constant pressure within a closed system, any resulting flow is a direct measure of the leak rate.
 This type of test requires both stable pressure control at the SUB and accurate flow measurement to test for leakage.